04 December 2024

-Thoughts on Atmospheric Conditions for Photographers
+Atmospheric Conditions Planning for Photographers

-Planning / Conditions for Photographers
+Planning / Light Conditions for Photographers

 Image Copyright Vernon Chalmers: Notes on planning and application for the serious photographer